Robert Mitchum: Personal life

-Marriage and family

 In the fall of 1933, at the age of 16, Mitchum met his future wife, 14-year-old Dorothy Spence, at a swimming hole near Camden, Delaware.
 She was a schoolmate of his younger brother, John, whom she had briefly dated.
 (Note: John later quipped, "I made the mistake of introducing her [Dorothy] to Brother Robert.")
 Mitchum immediately fell for her, and the two had begun a serious relationship by the time he left for California in 1934.
 Meanwhile, she continued attending school in Delaware and then went to college in Philadelphia.

 Mitchum married Dorothy on March 16, 1940, in the kitchen of a Methodist parson in Dover, Delaware.
 He brought her to Los Angeles to settle down, where he took a job at the Lockheed Aircraft Corporation before finding work as a film actor in June 1942.
 (Note: In the early years of their marriage, Dorothy worked as a secretary at an insurance company.
 She quit her job shortly before the birth of their second child in 1943.)
-The couple had three children: sons, James (born May 8, 1941-September 20, 2025) and Christopher (born October 16, 1943), both actors; and a daughter, Petrine (born March 3, 1952), a writer.
+The couple had three children: sons, James (May 8, 1941 – September 20, 2025) and Christopher (born October 16, 1943), both actors; and a daughter, Petrine (born March 3, 1952), a writer.
+Mitchum's grandson Bentley Mitchum and great-granddaughter Grace Van Dien are also actors.

 Despite his reported affairs with other women, including author Edna O'Brien and actresses Lucille Ball, Ava Gardner, Jean Simmons, Shirley MacLaine, and Sarah Miles, Mitchum and wife Dorothy remained together until his death in 1997.
 He told journalist Don Short in a 1977 interview: "Not as though there has been anyone else in my life except Dorothy.
 There's not one of 'em—and I've met the best of 'em—worth lighting a candle for alongside her."

-Mitchum's grandson Bentley Mitchum is an actor.
-His great-granddaughter Grace Van Dien is an actress.

-Friendships

 Mitchum's close friends included Jane Russell, his neighbor in Santa Barbara, California; and Deborah Kerr, his favorite co-star.

-Political views

-Mitchum was a Republican who campaigned for Barry Goldwater in the 1964 United States presidential election.
+Although he was born into a Methodist family and later married by a Methodist parson, Mitchum was non-religious.
+Politically, he was a Republican who campaigned for Barry Goldwater in the 1964 United States presidential election.
 Mitchum supported Ronald Reagan in 1980 and George H. W. Bush in 1992, narrating a promotional film for the latter that played at the Republican National Convention.

-Religion

-Although he was born into a Methodist family and later married by a Methodist parson, Mitchum was non-religious.